syncfusion/Flutter-docs/Flutter/range-slider/overview.md

 ---
 layout: post
-title:  About Flutter Range Slider widget | Syncfusion
+title: Overview of Syncfusion Flutter Range Slider
-description: Learn here all about the introduction of Syncfusion Flutter Range Slider (SfRangeSlider) widget, its features, and more.
+description: Syncfusion flutter range slider provides a rich set of features such as support for numeric and date values, tooltips, labels, and ticks.
-platform: Flutter
+platform: flutter
 control: SfRangeSlider
 documentation: ug
 ---

-# Flutter range slider (SfRangeSlider) Overview
+# Overview of Range Slider

-Syncfusion Flutter Range Slider is a highly interactive UI control, allowing users to select a smaller range from a larger data set.
-It provides rich features, such as numeric and date values, labels, ticks, divisors, and tooltips.
+Syncfusion flutter range slider provides a rich set of features such as support for numeric and date values, tooltips, labels, and ticks.

 ![Range slider overview](images/overview/range-slider-overview.png)